 Ewan Gleadow’s review published on Letterboxd:

-If you liked this review, you can find more of my work over on my website, Cult Following.
+If you liked this review, you can read more of my work on my website, Cult Following.